ravinthirann/Strata_Ravi/README.md

 Retrieval :
     This project stores documents in a vector database and finds the most relevant one for a given question.

+Answer :
+    This project answers a question using retrieved documents and names the exact doc_id it used as a citation.